-These arms are those of the first foundress Queen, Margaret of Anjou, which she derived from those of her father René, Duke of Anjou, with the addition of a green border for the College.
+These arms are those of the first foundress Queen, Margaret of Anjou, which she derived from those of her father René, Duke of Anjou (as they had been at the time of her marriage), with the addition in 1575 of a green border, a crest, a helm (not shown), and mantling (not shown).
 The six quarters of these arms represent the six lordships (either actual or titular) which he claimed:

 Quarterly of six:

 - Barry of eight argent and gules (for Hungary);